 Bond set for accused Family Dollar store robber

-Bond was set at $10,000 today in municipal court for a man accused of robbing the Glenwood Avenue Family Dollar with a knife.
+YOUNGSTOWN — Bond was set at $10,000 today in municipal court for a man accused of robbing the Glenwood Avenue Family Dollar with a knife.

 Magistrate Anthony Sertick set the bond for Jonathan Stevens, 26, on a first degree felony charge of aggravated robbery.